Ridgecrest, California

 Ridgecrest is a city in Kern County, California, United States, along U.S. Route 395 in the Indian Wells Valley in northeastern Kern County, adjacent to the Naval Air Weapons Station China Lake (NAWS, or China Lake).
 It was incorporated as a city in 1963.
-The population was 27,959 at the 2020 census, up slightly from 27,616 at the 2010 census.
+The population was 27,959 at the 2020 census, up slightly from 27,616 at the 2010 census, making it the third-largest city in Kern County.

-Ridgecrest is surrounded by four mountain ranges; the Sierra Nevada on the west, the Cosos on the north, the Argus Range on the east, and the El Paso Mountains on the south.
-It is approximately 82 mi from the Lancaster/Palmdale area, 110 mi from Bakersfield, and 120 mi from San Bernardino, the three nearest major urban centers.
+Ridgecrest is surrounded by four mountain ranges; the Sierra Nevada on the west, the Coso Range on the north, the Argus Range on the east, and the El Paso Mountains on the south.
+The most isolated community in Kern county, it is approximately 82 mi from the Lancaster/Palmdale area, 110 mi from Bakersfield, and 120 mi from San Bernardino, the three nearest major urban centers.
 Private air travel in and out of the city is provided through the Inyokern Airport.
 There are currently no scheduled commercial flights.

 The city has been near the epicenter of major earthquakes, including one in 1995 and a series of quakes in July 2019.

 History

+Native American tribes of the Paiute, Shoshone, and Kawaiisu thrived in the Indian Wells Valley.
+The Shoshone tribe left behind petroglyphs in the Coso Range that can be found in Big and Little Petroglyph Canyons.
+Their petroglyphs and artwork are displayed in the Maturango Museum and Petroglyph Park.

+During the mid-1800s, travelers began crossing through the Indian Wells Valley.
+In 1826, Jedediah Smith's beaver trappers arrived, followed in 1834 by Joseph Walker when he crossed Walker Pass into the Indian Wells Valley.
+Throughout the rest of the nineteenth century, mining booms brought more settlers to the valley.
+In the 1880s, Chinese railroad workers briefly settled in the area, giving local China Lake its name.

+Until the twentieth century, non-permanent settlers had arrived and traveled throughout the Indian Wells Valley.
+This changed, however, when the Los Angeles Aqueduct was built and finished from 1908–1913.
+This, plus the arrival of the Southern Pacific Railroad brought lasting settlers to the Indian Wells Valley.

-The settlement began as a farming community called Crumville in 1912, honoring James and Robert Crum, local dairymen.
+The settlement that eventually became Ridgecrest began as a farming community called Crumville in 1912, honoring James and Robert Crum, local dairymen.
 The first post office opened in 1941.
 By 1943, Ridgecrest had grown to 115 homes and 196 residents.
-NOTS (Naval Ordnance Test Station) was established in November 1943, providing a strong job base for the years to come.
+The Naval Ordnance Test Station (NOTS) was established in November 1943, providing a strong job base for the years to come.

 Ridgecrest incorporated in 1963.
 During this era the growth of Ridgecrest was governed by the continuing needs of the high tech industries coupled to the Naval Air Weapons Station (NAWS) programs for testing arms and guidance systems.
+Today, the city serves as an essential housing and business community for NAWS China Lake.